The Importance of Being Earnest

 - How do the aristocrats’ values clash directly with a more standard concept of respectability?

 - What is the importance of the city/country split?
 What qualities do city-dwellers usually have?
-How about country folk?
+How about country folks?
 Do these stereotypes work in Earnest?

 - What’s up with all the food fights?
 Why are they humorous?

 - How are Miss Prism and Dr. Chasuble products of society?
-What does this reveal about Victorian attitudes towards education?
+What does this reveal about Victorian attitudes toward education?